 Pneumonia is an infection in one or both of the lungs.
-Those most at risk include the elderly, smokers, people with chronic lung diseases.
-For example, those with conditions like chronic obstructive pulmonary disease (COPD), including emphysema or asthma, and those with weak immune systems.
+Those most at risk include older adults, smokers, and people with chronic lung diseases.
+For example, those with conditions like chronic obstructive pulmonary disease (COPD), including emphysema or chronic bronchitis, asthma, and those with weak immune systems.
 There are some things you can do to lessen the chance that you will get pneumonia.

 Use soap and warm water.

 If soap and water aren't available, use a hand cleaner with alcohol in it.

 Avoid touching your face and mouth with your hands.

 Use disposable tissues instead of a handkerchief.
 Throw used tissues away.

 Avoid people who have a cold or the flu.

 Talk with your healthcare provider about vaccinations and whether you should get a yearly flu shot.
 There are now 2 different pneumonia vaccines.
 Both of these are needed if you have a chronic disease or fit into the higher risk category.

 Get a flu shot every year as soon as it's available in your area.
 The flu shot helps prevent you from getting the flu and complications of the flu, such as pneumonia.